RaymondChu-UCLA/starter-academic1/content/authors/admin/_index.md

 highlight_name: false
 ---

+Hi!
 I am a second year PhD student studying mathematics at University of California, Los Angeles (UCLA), where I am advised by [Professor Inwon Kim](https://www.math.ucla.edu/~ikim/).
 I am interested in Analysis and Applied Mathematics.
 I am currently working on the Analysis of Partial Differential Equations related to Tumor Growth and Population Dynamics.

 As an undergraduate, I studied Applied Mathematics at UCLA and worked with [Professor Marcus Roper](https://www.marcusroper.org) on inertial migration of particles.

+I am also interested in mentoring undergraduates.
+I am currently a committee member and mentor for the Directed Reading Program (DRP) at UCLA.
+I am also a graduate student represenative for the Undergraduate Studies Committee.

 {{< icon name="download" pack="fas" >}} Download my [Curriculum Vitae](https://www.math.ucla.edu/~rchu/CV.pdf) (last updated 06/04/21).